gum1x/fansign/README.md

 - Canvas API for image processing
 - OxaPay for cryptocurrency payments

-## Security Note
+## Architecture

-This configuration exposes API keys in the source code.
-For production applications, you should:
+This is a **dynamic site** with:
+- Server-side API routes for authentication and payments
+- Database integration with Supabase
+- Real-time payment processing
+- Secure environment variable handling
+- Full-stack functionality

+For production deployment, make sure to:
-1. Use environment variables instead of hardcoded values
+1. Set all environment variables in your hosting platform
-2. Set up proper CI/CD with secret management
-3. Use server-side API routes to protect sensitive keys
-4. Implement proper authentication and authorization
+2. Configure your Supabase database
+3. Set up OxaPay merchant account
+4. Test all API endpoints